Go Back Email Link

 This is a basic recipe.
 You can add spices like cinnamon or cloves to the syrup if you want.

 This is a 25% sugar syrup, which is a light syrup.
-See the chart below the recipe to change the sweetness of your syrup.
+See the chart in the recipe post to change the sweetness of your syrup.

 Nutrition